Considering Naltrexone Alcohol Medication

 Get ready for the abuse:

-When I criticize the Sinclair Method and Naltrexone Alcohol Therapy I get a lot of nasty abuse.
-There are no doubt a lot of people who have benefited.
+When I criticize Naltrexone Alcohol Therapy I get a lot of nasty abuse.
+There is no doubt a lot of people who have benefited.
 To those people, I am happy you found something that works for you!
 My opinion on this is purely about what worked and what didn’t work for me.